Imagine you had your own personal writing coach.

-This is the second coaching programme for 2018 and this one focuses on the logic of story: the glue which holds it together.
+This coaching programme focuses on the logic of story: the glue which holds it together.
 Each day we will look at a different aspect of writing necessary for building a story – from its characters and the structure of its scenes, to sentence formation.

 Story is the basis for whatever you write: fiction or non-fiction and whether for page or screen.
 Without this strong foundation, writing can flounder and lack focus, which the reason so many writers get stuck.
 Once you understand the logic, you will gain the confidence of knowing exactly where you’re going.
 Your writing will flow.